trachote/predict_elastic_tensor/data/README.md

-Materials in the dataset are from Materials Project.
+Material information and elastic tensors in the dataset were queried from Materials Project.
 Please cite them as

 Materials Project
 ```